Mercury-HPC/Mercury-HPC.github.io/documentation.md

 the memory buffer that has to be transferred, and initiate the transfer.
 Only the target initiates one-sided transfers so that it can, as well as controlling the data flow, protect its memory from concurrent accesses.

+As no explicit ack message is sent on transfer completion, the origin process can only assume that accesses to its local memory are completed once it receives the RPC response from the target.
+Therefore, in the case of an RPC with no response, extreme care should be taken when initiating a bulk transfer by ensuring that the origin gets notified when its exposed memory can be safely released/accessed.

 ### Interface